do-know/Crypt-LE/README.md

 - If you are a Windows user, you can download portable **[Win32/Win64 binaries](https://github.com/do-know/Crypt-LE/releases)** (they work even on Windows XP and require NO installation).

 - In addition, you can use the latest **[Docker Image](https://hub.docker.com/r/zerossl/client/)** (lightweight non-root container).

+__Quick start on Windows:__

+> - Download and unzip the **[latest release](https://github.com/do-know/Crypt-LE/releases/latest/download/le64.zip)** of the client for Windows (no installation required).
+If you need a 32bit client or verification files contining checksums, please visit the [releases page](https://github.com/do-know/Crypt-LE/releases).

+> - Run the client and follow the instructions (below we are issuing the certificate for `example.org` and `www.example.org` in interactive mode - see the full documentation for more usage examples):

+> `le64.exe -email "admin@example.org" -key account.key -csr domain.csr -csr-key domain.key -crt domain.crt -domains "example.org,www.example.org" -generate-missing -live`

+__Quick start on Linux/Mac:__

+> - Install the client using one of the [methods described](#installation) - usually `cpan -i Crypt::LE` should be sufficient.

+> - Run the client and follow the instructions (below we are issuing the certificate for `example.org` and `www.example.org` in interactive mode - see the full documentation for more usage examples):

+> `le.pl -email "admin@example.org" -key account.key -csr domain.csr -csr-key domain.key -crt domain.crt -domains "example.org,www.example.org" -generate-missing -live`

 Table of Contents
 -----------------